Companion Plants

 Borage

-It wards off tomato worms and appeals to bees.
-It is also a companion plant to strawberries and squash.
+• It wards off tomato worms and appeals to bees.

 Catnip

-It goes well with squash, cabbage, and onions.
-Onions are also companion plants to lettuce.
-They guard against slugs.
+• They go well with onions, squash, and cabbage.
+(Onions are also companion plants to lettuce.
+They guard against slugs.)

 Dill